gurudanito001/pardomart-vendor/api/docs/StaffApi.md

 # **staffGet**
 > staffGet()

-Retrieves a list of staff members with role-based access: - **Vendor**: Can see all staff members across all of their stores. - **Store Admin**: Can only see staff members from their assigned store.
+Retrieves a list of staff members with role-based access control: - **Vendor**: Can see all staff members across all of their stores.
+Can filter by a specific `vendorId` they own. - **Store Admin**: Can only see staff members from their assigned store.
+The `vendorId` filter is ignored. - **Store Shopper**: Not authorized to use this endpoint.

 ### Example